Get a free, no obligation personal loan quote with rates as low as 9.99%

 Create a Business Plan

 As mentioned, your business proposal is one of the first factors a lender will inspect when you apply.
-The more lucrative your plan is, the more financing your vape shop will receive and better your loan conditions will be.
+The more lucrative your business plan is, the more financing your vape shop will receive and better your loan conditions will be.
 To qualify, your plan should feature all the relevant details, such as your:

 • Assets & Liabilities